thecannawiki/cannawiki-js/src/wiki/FAQs.md

 The light intensity of the relevant frequency for photosynthesis is called [PPFD](/Light) and its unit of intensity is umol/s (Micromols per second).
 Measuring light intensity (rather than calculating it) makes it much easier to perfect light conditions even in cases where the grow light's efficiency or consumption is unknown.

-This question is very common because light manufacturers often suggest distances to use.<references />
+This question is very common because light manufacturers often suggest distances to use.